 After your arrest, a criminal defense law firm can evaluate the facts of your case, help you negotiate a plea deal, and prepare your case for trial.
 Your Des Moines, IA, criminal lawyer will offer you legal advice.

 Your Iowa criminal defense attorney will counsel you on your chances at trial and help you navigate the plea bargaining process.
 Ultimately, your defense attorney is responsible for providing you with a clear, honest look at your options so that you can make an informed decision about whether to proceed at trial.
-If you do proceed to trial, your Iowa lawyer will make decisions about the best trial strategy options for you.
+If you proceed to trial, your Iowa lawyer will decide the best trial strategy options for you.

 Your Iowa criminal lawyer will discuss your options with you so that you understand the costs and benefits of going to trial or of giving up your right to trial.
 Accepting a plea deal can prevent you from appealing your case.
 Your lawyer will talk to you about this.